Should you worry about a mosquito that lands on you with its bum in the air?

 1. The Best Botswana National Parks to Visit

-But whatever time you choose to visit, all of these are definitely worth putting on your itinerary.
+But whatever time you choose to visit, these are worth putting on your itinerary.

 - Chobe National Park ( We stayed at Savuti Rest Camp and Ihaha Rest Camp)